-7 Charming Long Island Towns That Aren’t in the Hamptons
+7 Best Small Towns in Long Island That Aren’t in the Hamptons

 Don’t get us wrong, we adore the Hamptons (and we make it a point to know all the cool stuff happening out there).
-But we’re gonna let you in on a not-so-secret secret: There are charming towns to explore—and beaches to bask on and wineries to visit—all over Long Island.
+But we’re gonna let you in on a not-so-secret secret: There are charming small towns to explore—and beaches to bask on and wineries to visit—all over Long Island.
 And if they happen to have fewer crowds than East Hampton, well, that’s just a bonus.
 Here, seven of the best small towns in Long Island.

 This nautical village toward the eastern tip of the North Fork has an almost New England coastal vibe, with sweeping water views and a tiny but adorable downtown drag.
 Be sure to pop in for shuck-your-own local oysters at Little Creek Oyster Farm & Market, a beer flight at Greenport Harbor Brewing Company and eclectic sandwiches and snacks (think a grilled tuna banh mi and “redneck Korean poutine”) at Jennie’s at Drossos.